-But flying wasn’t a passion for Amelia until her teenage years.
-Her first experience with aviation came shortly after high school, when during WWI she went to work in a Canadian military hospital where she met aviators.
+While Amelia fell in love with flying at that first ride, flying had been an interest from her late teenage years.
+Her first experience with aviation came shortly after high school when during World War I she went to work in a Canadian military hospital where she met aviators.

-Soon Amelia was a college student at Columbia intending to go to medical school.
-Despite doing well in her classes, she spent a lot of her time adventuring, “I was familiar with all the forbidden underground passageways which connected the different buildings of the University.
+Soon, however, Amelia was a college student at Columbia, intending to go to medical school.
+Despite doing well in her classes, she spent a lot of her time adventuring.
+“I was familiar with all the forbidden underground passageways which connected the different buildings of the University.
 I think I explored every nook and cranny possible.
 I have sat in the lap of the gilded statue which decorates the library steps, and I was probably the most frequent visitor on the top of the library dome.
-I mean the top.”
+I mean the top,” she said.

 Later that year came the day when Amelia got her first taste of flying.
-At an airfield in Long Beach, with her father providing the $10 fee (about $127 today), Amelia climbed into the airplane for a ten minute flight that would change the course of her life.
+At an airfield in Long Beach, with her father providing the $10 fee (about $127 today), Amelia climbed into the airplane for a ten-minute flight that would change her life.

 She was now determined to become a pilot.
-She cropped her hair short, bought a leather jacket, that she then slept in for three days to make it look more worn out, and she took a bus, only to then walk four more miles to get to the flight school.
+She cropped her hair short, bought a leather jacket that she slept in for three days to make it look more worn out, and she took a bus, only to then walk four more miles to get to the flight school.